 - Efforts to improve the lives of, and relationships with, our pets in the United States and Canada.

 These commitments are delivered in conjunction with our business partners and are aligned with the breadth and volume of our product portfolio.

 The J.M.
 Smucker Co. does not conduct, or use third-parties to conduct, harmful experiments on animals.

 As a responsible pet food manufacturer, we periodically work with reputable third-party pet care facilities to determine the palatability, digestibility and enjoyment of our pet food and treats prior to introducing new products.
 The third-party operators share our commitment to the health and wellbeing of each animal in their care and do not perform, support or sponsor invasive testing or harmful experiments on animals.
 The trained staff provides compassionate care, with animals given regular veterinary check-ups, teeth-cleaning, daily exercise and individual living areas that meet or exceed the United States Department of Agriculture (USDA) Animal and Plant Health Inspection Service (APHIS) standard.

 These operators meet the requirements of the Animal Welfare Act, OIE Terrestrial Animal Health Code, and the National Institutes of Health Office of Laboratory Animal Welfare’s (NIH OLAW) Public Health Service Policy on Humane Care and Use of Laboratory Animals.
-These standards are monitored by an Institutional Animal Care and Use Committee (IACUC) and are enforced by the USDA in the United States and the Ministry of Agriculture, Food and Rural Affairs (OMAFRA) in Canada.
+These standards are monitored by an Institutional Animal Care and Use Committee (IACUC) and are enforced by the USDA in the United States.
+In Canada, these operators are subject to animal care guidelines promulgated by the Canadian Council on Animal Care (CCAC), as well as additional oversight by the Canadian Food Inspection Agency (CFIA) and the Ministry of Agriculture, Food and Rural Affairs (OMAFRA).